yhassanzadeh13/SkipGraphNode/Docs/SkipNode.md

     The method ``` public NodeInfo insertSearch(int,int,int,String) ``` is used to make the search for insertion place work recursive per level.
 That is, the search at level *i* for neighbors of thisNode is done by recursive calls using java RMI.

-    This methods works for inserting the node itself the first time it enters the network, and supports inserting data nodes, which are defined to be additional nodes that have the same address as their owner (the node that inserts them) but different numID and nameID.
-The idea of data nodes is extensible to accommodate the further blockchain implementation requirements, which are not discussed in this file.

     ---